 Peptic Ulcers: What You Need to Know

-Are you suffering from burning stomach pain or severe heartburn?
-If so, you may be living with a peptic ulcer.
-A peptic ulcer occurs when an open sore develops on the internal lining of your stomach.
-The three types of peptic ulcers include:
+Peptic ulcers occur when an open sore develops on the internal lining of your stomach.
+The three types of peptic ulcer include:

 - Esophageal ulcers or ulcers located in your esophagus